Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 You don’t have to do everything for it to count.

-That doesn’t mean you’re doing anything wrong.
+If nothing has helped yet, it usually doesn’t mean you’re doing it wrong.

 Free Canine Enrichment Ebook